apigee/apigee-m10n-drupal/README.md

 ## Module status

-The core functionality of this module is complete and we are currently completing final testing and critical issue fixes.
+The core functionality of this module is complete and we are conducting final testing and critical issue fixes.
 We encourage you to download and evaluate the module, and to use our [GitHub issue queue](https://github.com/apigee/apigee-m10n-drupal/issues) to give feedback, ask questions, or log issues.